trandiepp2105/lucifer-aic-2025/agentic_rag/docs/JSON_PARSING_FIX.md

 }
 ```

-This comprehensive fix ensures robust JSON parsing and response formatting regardless of how the LangChain agent formats its inputs and outputs.
+This comprehensive fix ensures robust JSON parsing and response formatting regardless of how the LangGraph agent formats its inputs and outputs.